Which toothbrush should I choose?

 If you want a deep-cleaning toothbrush:

 Target Teeth & Gums has a narrow handle that helps you reach all areas of your mouth and intuitively apply less pressure when brushing.
-The toothbrush also has concave outer bristles made to clean the gums.
+It also has concave outer bristles made to help clean your gums.

 If you want a toothbrush for effective brushing: